botanicalbabble/botanicalbabble.github.io/planning/planning.md

 - what will be worked on that day
 - any obstacles that could jeopardize project deadlines
 - If token is needed, discuss during SUP.

+# Retro
+## Wins

+- the team created a beautiful app
+- everyones strengths played towards the teams success
+- we used our tokens when we were stumped
+- we supported each other when we were confused or lost.
+- tons of practice with git

+## Wished we could have gotten...

+- proper rendering of the random plant
+- image uploads
+- user auth(to enable profiles and "favorites")